 In many cases, it’s OK to use the autogenerated metadata for a particular page.
 Still, there are times when it’s beneficial to shorten or tailor these portions of your metadata to remove any fluff or extraneous words that don’t add value to the page content.
 Overall, you want the metadata to reflect the page’s intent and include specific keywords that define what users can expect.

 As continually mentioned, it’s crucial for SEO practices to truly reflect the page’s content and not use past techniques such as keyword stuffing or using clickbait.
 Using poor or outdated SEO practices can hurt your ranking and overall reputation with the search engines.

 If we’re making this sound easy, it’s because we have 15+ years of practice and are consistently honing our skills.
 Our team has years of experience helping guide clients to the perfect marketing mix and SEO strategy to push them up in the rankings.
-For help enhancing your SEO strategy, contact us today.
+Let us help enhance your SEO strategy today!